Should You Cook Pie Filling Before Baking?

 apple berry pie

-I even have pie recipes on my site where some call to cook the filling, and some call to just dump it in raw!
-So, what’s the difference?
-For this article we will assume we’re talking about fruit pies, as that is the main type of pie where some filling is cooked, and some isn’t.
+For this article we will assume we’re talking about fruit filled pies.
+This is the main type of pie where some filling is cooked, and some isn’t.
 So, for the purposes of this article, I’m only talking about fruit pies.

 apple berry pie